nefarius/ViGEm.github.io/docs/projects/ScpToolkit/ScpToolkit-Removal-Guide.md

 # Manual removal of ScpToolkit residue

+!!! attention "🚨 There's a tool available to automate driver removal 🚨"
+    To quickly get rid of the drivers shipped with SCP you can use [the Legacinator](https://github.com/nefarius/Legacinator) in addition to this guide!

 This article will walk you through the process of removing any traces of various versions of [ScpToolkit](https://github.com/nefarius/ScpToolkit) from your machine 😊